sil-vio/silvio/content/about.md

 Hi, I am Silvio Giannini.

 I am a software architect and a technology enthusiast, currently working on microservices architectures.
+Content on this blog is my own and don't represent my former or current employer.